 Part of the Old Croton Aqueduct Trail in Van Cortlandt Park.
-Image via imjustwalkin
+Image via Flickr by imjustwalkin

 Hiking in New York City?
 Yep, you can do that.
 It’s not always necessary to drive out into the middle of nowhere to find the solitude of a forest or trail – you can find it right here in New York City and in any of the five boroughs.
 Most of the trails go back to the Native Americans era and were formed thousands of years ago by natural processes, maintained now by the NYC Parks Department.
 All you need to do is gather up your gear and hop on train or bus to get there!

 So before winter arrives, check out these peaceful nature trails, which are perfect for explorative walks, jogs or bike rides.